The Complete Guide to Horse Clipping – Techniques, Tools, and Troubleshooting

 - You should start over with step one if you accidentally go too far one day.

 - Know if your horse can deal with cords.
-It might be overwhelming for a horse to adjust to cords and clippers at the same time.
+It might be overwhelming for a horse to adjust to cords and clippers simultaneously.

 - Work on this for one minute a day.
 That’s all you need.
 Drilling things often make new scenarios worse.
-You can add time later once the clippers are on and touching your horse.
+You can add time later once the clippers touch your horse.

 - I typically like to train a horse to tolerate the clippers when he’s not tied up.
 This allows a horse to retreat slowly without fear of being trapped.